james-ols/hugo/site/content/_index.md

     beyond.
 We provide the public interface for search, engagement and customer relationship management for heritage organisations large and small.
 intro:
-  heading: What we offer
-  text: >-
-    CollectionsBase is available in various standard builds, as hosted web platforms.
+  heading: How it works
+  text: 'CollectionsBase is a simple, two step process'
 products:
   - image: img/illustrations-coffee.svg
     text: >-
-      CollectionsBase Search.
-Built from WordPress and connecting to the CollectionsBase API and repository.
-Featuring one to many services in one aggregation, we can deliver a simple front end search to your Modes or Adlib based collections right up to county and regional aggregations of archive services, HER and museums.
-GIS historic maps, interactive timeline view, gallery view, online exhibitions.
-Extend with e-Commerce shop, connections to Civica and Capita council gateways, events management with Culture24 and ticket sales.
+      The CollectionsBase repository.
+Over two decades, we have created our XSLT based pipelines for: Modes, CALM, Adlib, EMu, MuseumPlus, HBSMR, AtoM and custom XML and SQL datastores.
+With one click, the native export from these systems load into CollectionsBase.
+No custom CSV required.
+Our repository indexes and produces our APIs.
   - image: /img/illustrations-coffee-gear.svg
     text: >-
-      CollectionsBase Reader Order Management.
-This is our unique Customer Relationship Management product developed over many years with UK County Record Offices and Archives.
+      The CollectionsBase front ends.
+We provide search, timeline, geospatial GIS, image gallery, online exhibition, e-commerce, events, ticketing and archive reader CRM systems connected to our CollectionsBase APIs.This is our unique Customer Relationship Management product developed over many years with UK County Record Offices and Archives.

-      Provides Quotation Builder, connection to Civica and Capita council gateways with reconcilliation, document advance ordering, search room booking, reader tickets and integration with ARA Card.
 values:
   heading: Consultancy
   text: >-